Mexican Gray Wolf FAQ

-- I heard about the Southwestern Gray Wolf Management Plan; what does this mean for Texas, and what is TPWD’s role?
+I heard there have been some recent changes regarding the status of the Mexican Gray Wolf; what does this mean for Texas, and what was TPWD’s role?

-- If gray wolves do stray into to Texas, what can landowners do?
+If a gray wolf strays into to Texas, what should a landowner do?

-In the unlikely scenario that wolves stray into Texas, the draft federal plan calls for people to immediately communicate any report of possible wolf depredation on domestic livestock or pets to the Mexican Wolf Reintroduction Project Interagency Field Team field office in Arizona at (928) 339-4329.
+- In the unlikely scenario that a wolf strays into Texas, the updated rules calls for the public to immediately communicate any report of possible wolf depredation on domestic livestock or pets to the Mexican Wolf Reintroduction Project Interagency Field Team in Arizona at (928) 339-4329.

-- Landowners or others with general questions can contact the Mexican Gray Wolf Recovery Program Coordinator at the U.S. Fish and Wildlife Service southwest regional office in Albuquerque at (505) 761-4748.
+- Landowners or others with general questions can contact the Mexican Gray Wolf Recovery Program Coordinator at the USFWS Southwest Regional Office in Albuquerque at (505) 761-4748.

 - Texas landowners or others who wish to contact TPWD may contact the Wildlife Division regional office in Alpine, Texas, (432) 837-2051.